Internet Connectivity

 A wired home network typically provides the best performance.
 Since it requires access to the electrical wiring area inside the Gateway 1 or 2, a wired ethernet connection must be set up by your installer.
 It can be added during the initial installation or at any time thereafter.
 We recommend connecting an ethernet cable to the Gateway 1 or 2 if possible at your home.

-If routing an ethernet cable the full distance from your router to your Gateway 1 or 2 is not feasible, consider using Wi-Fi extenders or powerline adapters, if they meet the supported standards of 10/100 Mpbs.
+If routing an ethernet cable the full distance from your router to your Gateway 1 or 2 is not feasible, consider using Wi-Fi extenders or powerline adapters, if they meet the supported standards of 10/100 Mbps.